 Students whose financial accounts with the seminary or elsewhere are in unsatisfactory condition will not be permitted to graduate.

 Southwestern confers degrees two times a year.
 Once at the end of the fall semester and once at the end of the spring semester.
 Students who complete all degree requirements in winter or summer semesters must defer graduation until the next fall or spring graduation with the exception of online M.T.S. students, who may graduate in absentia during the summer.

 Students are required to be present for both rehearsal and commencement exercises.
 If a student cannot be present, graduation in absentia may be approved.
 Arrangements must be made six weeks before the commencement exercises and must be made by written petition.
-Petitions may be obtained in the Registrar's Office or online.
+Petitions may be obtained online.

 Students are expected to complete their work for the degree according to the requirements of the catalog of the year in which they entered.
 Students who withdraw may return under their original catalog if they have missed no more than two consecutive regular semesters (Fall/Spring).
 All other students will return under the requirements of the catalog in effect during the semester in which coursework is resumed.

 Catalog years begin with the fall semester.
 Students entering for the first time in the summer session will be subject to the catalog for the fall semester immediately following.